carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 ---

 :::::::::::::::::::::::::::::::::::::: questions
 - How much data do you need for Deep Learning?
+- How do I prepare image data for use in a convolutional neural network (CNN)?
+- How do I work with image data in python?
 - Where can I find image data to train my model?
-- How do I plot image data in python?
-- How do I prepare image data for use in a convolutional neural network (CNN)?
-- Know the difference between training, testing, and validation datasets.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives
+- Understand the properties of image data.
+- Write code to prepare an image dataset to train a CNN.
+- Know the difference between training, testing, and validation datasets.
 - Identify sources of image data.
-- Understand the properties of image data.
-- Write code to plot image data.
-- Prepare an image dataset to train a convolutional neural network (CNN).

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Deep Learning Workflow